Isaac Yiadom

-Isaac Yiadom (born February 20, 1996) is an American professional football cornerback for the New Orleans Saints of the National Football League (NFL).
-A graduate of Doherty Memorial High School in Worcester, Massachusetts, he played college football for the Boston College Eagles.
+Isaac Yiadom (born February 20, 1996) is an American professional football cornerback for the Washington Commanders of the National Football League (NFL).
+Yiadom played college football for the Boston College Eagles.
+He was selected in the third round of the 2018 NFL draft by the Denver Broncos and has also played for the New York Giants, Green Bay Packers, Houston Texans, San Francisco 49ers, and New Orleans Saints.

-College career
+Early life and college career

+Yiadom was born in Alexandria, Virginia.
+He and his family later moved to Worcester, Massachusetts, where he played football at Doherty Memorial High School, and helped lead the team to a Massachusetts 4A state championship as a senior, its first in over 30 years.

+A 3-star cornerback recruit, Yiadom committed to play college football for Boston College over offers from Bryant, Holy Cross, UConn, UMass, and Virginia Tech.
+In four seasons at Boston College, Yiadom played in 48 games with 28 starts.
+He finished his college career with 110 tackles, three interceptions, one forced fumble, and 24 passes defended.

-After high school, Yiadom signed with Boston College over offers from Bryant, Holy Cross, and Connecticut.
-After his senior year, Yiadom was invited to the 2018 Senior Bowl.
-Boston College teammates Harold Landry and Kamrin Moore were also invited, making it the first time since 2006 that 3 players from Boston College were invited to the senior bowl.
+After a standout senior year in which he started all 13 games and recorded 53 tackles, two interceptions, and seven passes defended, Yiadom was invited to the 2018 Senior Bowl, alongside Boston College teammates Harold Landry and Kamrin Moore.

 Professional career

 Pre-draft

 On December 18, 2017, it was announced that Yiadom had accepted his invitation to play in the 2018 Senior Bowl.
 Prior to the Senior Bowl, Yiadom was ranked as the 47th best cornerback prospect in the by DraftScout.com and was unheralded due to his minimal targets in college.
 He impressed scouts and analysts with a strong week of practice for the Senior Bowl and immensely helped his draft stock.
 On January 27, 2018, Yiadom played in the 2018 Reese's Senior Bowl and was part of Denver Broncos' head coach Vance Joseph's South team that lost 45–16 to the North coach by Houston Texans' head coach Bill O'Brien.
 He attended the NFL Scouting Combine in Indianapolis and performed the majority of combine drills, but opted to skip the vertical jump and three-cone drill.

 On March 21, 2018, Yiadom participated at Boston College's pro day and chose to perform the 40-yard dash (4.56s), 20-yard dash (2.63s), 10-yard dash (1.53s), vertical jump (34.5"), broad jump (10'0"), short shuttle (4.23s), and three-cone drill (6.85s).
-At the conclusion of the pre-draft process, Yiadom was projected to be a third or fourth round pick by NFL draft experts and scouts.
+At the conclusion of the pre-draft process, Yiadom was projected to be a third or fourth-round pick by NFL draft experts and scouts.
 He was ranked the 12th best cornerback prospect in the draft by DraftScout.com and was ranked the 15th best cornerback by Scouts Inc.